KenzieDennis/Dennis_CSCI2270_FinalProject/README.md

 # How to run:

 The files needed to run this program are: "main.cpp", "Telephone.cpp", "Telephone.h", and "WordData.txt".

+After contribution from @Dpasi314:
+To use, type make in terminal in the directory with all the files.
+Then ./main

+# How to Play:
 When you run the program, this menu will appear:

 ======Main Menu======